sailpoint-oss/golang-sdk/api_v2025/docs/Methods/MFAConfigurationAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    allLanguages := allLanguages=true # bool | Indicator whether the question text should be returned in all configured languages    * If true, the question text is returned in all languages that it is configured in.    * If false, the question text is returned in the user locale if available, else for the default locale.     * If not passed, it behaves the same way as passing this parameter as false (optional) # bool | Indicator whether the question text should be returned in all configured languages    * If true, the question text is returned in all languages that it is configured in.    * If false, the question text is returned in the user locale if available, else for the default locale.     * If not passed, it behaves the same way as passing this parameter as false (optional)
+    allLanguages := allLanguages=true // bool | Indicator whether the question text should be returned in all configured languages    * If true, the question text is returned in all languages that it is configured in.    * If false, the question text is returned in the user locale if available, else for the default locale.     * If not passed, it behaves the same way as passing this parameter as false (optional) # bool | Indicator whether the question text should be returned in all configured languages    * If true, the question text is returned in all languages that it is configured in.    * If false, the question text is returned in the user locale if available, else for the default locale.     * If not passed, it behaves the same way as passing this parameter as false (optional)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
-	resp, r, err := apiClient..MFAConfigurationAPI.GetMFAKbaConfig(context.Background()).AllLanguages(allLanguages).Execute()
+  resp, r, err := apiClient.V2025.MFAConfigurationAPI.GetMFAKbaConfig(context.Background()).Execute()
+	//resp, r, err := apiClient.V2025.MFAConfigurationAPI.GetMFAKbaConfig(context.Background()).AllLanguages(allLanguages).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `MFAConfigurationAPI.GetMFAKbaConfig``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)